vouch-opensource/krell/README.md

 implemented as an analyzer pass so if you want to create macros to generate asset requires, that will work.

-## Mutiple App Instance Development
+## Multiple App Instance Development

 Sometimes it's necessary run multiple instances of the same application during development - i.e. a chat/messaging application.
 When Krell starts up it logs